Stress and Teaching: Why It’s One of the Most Stressful Professions (and What to Do About It)

 • In the Netherlands, 20% of teachers reported burnout symptoms in 2014

 These numbers, drawn from studies in the UK, USA, and the Netherlands, likely reflect similar patterns in other industrialized countries.
 Stress affects teachers at every level, from primary school to higher education.
+Stress in education mirrors the same patterns found in many workplaces — from lack of control to chronic overload.

 What Causes Teacher Stress?